apache/incubator-weex-site/docs/guide/develop/setup-develop-environment.md

 $ npm install -g weex-toolkit
 $ weex -v
 ```
-You can use 'weex update <component>@x.x.x' to update weex-devtool, weex-previewer, weex-builder and weexpack to a specific version.
+You can use 'weex update {component}@x.x.x' to update weex-devtool, weex-previewer, weex-builder and weexpack to a specific version.
 ```
 weex update weex-devtool@latest // Here latest means to install the latest version
 ```